fabceolin/windev/readme.md

 ansible-playbook -i chroot -c chroot setup-host.yml
 # Unmount binded dirs
 bash pos-setup-host.sh
-# Build docker image
-bash build-docker.sh
 ```

 # Known bugs

-After the first boot, strangely, the Windows Machine needs some time between some seconds to an hour to enable internet access.
-If you discover how to avoid this problem, let me know.
+You need to login over VNC, open the browser and try to access the internet to enable the internet.
+If you discover how to avoid this to access internet over ssh only, let me know.